NilPointer-Software/bdfd-wiki/src/premium/reaction.md

 # $reaction
 *(for premium users)*

-Is a [callback](../callbacks/introduction.md).
+This is a [callback](../callbacks/introduction.md).
 It gets triggered whenever an awaited reaction occurs.

 ## Syntax
 ```